Best daily deals

 Controls have minimal customization

 Apple users have the AirPods to cover their in-ear needs, but what wireless earbuds should Android users get?
-Thankfully, there are plenty of options available for them, too.
+Thankfully, there are plenty of options available for them, often with better features for the price.
 Whether you’re an athlete, commuter, or general consumer, you’re bound to find something among our picks for the best wireless earbuds for Android.

 What's new?

-Why is the Sony WF-1000XM5 the best pair of wireless Android earbuds for most people?
+The Sony WF-1000XM5 are the best wireless earbuds for most Android users

 The Sony Headphone Connect app's custom EQ with the WF-1000XM5 next to the phone.